necolas/react-native-web/packages/docs/src/pages/docs/apis/style-sheet.md

 {% endcall %}

 {% call macro.prop('create', '({ [key]: ruleset }) => ({ [key]: number })') %}
 Define style objects.
 Each key of the object passed to `create` must define a style object.
-These values are opaque and should not be introspected.
+These values should not be introspected at runtime.
 {% endcall %}

 {% call macro.prop('flatten', '(styles: Style) => Object') %}
-Lookup a style object by ID or flatten an array of styles into a single style object.
+Flatten an array of styles into a single style object. **This is not recommended as it is not compatible with static extraction of styles to CSS.**
 {% endcall %}